Yidadaa/Issue-Blog-With-Github-Action/README.md

 yarn run dev
 ```
 You can refer [vuepress doc](https://vuepress.vuejs.org/) for more details.

+## FAQ
+### 1. How to prevent others' issues to publish to my site?
+You can set `repoConfig.filterUsers` to allow specific users to publish blogs.

 ## Acknowledgment
 This project is based on [vuepress](https://vuepress.vuejs.org/).